Kwesijay1/Python_Lab_2/README.md

 # Python System Monitoring Lab

 ## 📌 Introduction
-This lab demonstrates how to build a basic system monitoring tool using Python and the `psutil` library.
-Students will learn how to track CPU usage, RAM usage, and disk space, set performance thresholds, and trigger automated email alerts using Mailjet when those thresholds are exceeded.
+This lab demonstrates how to build a basic system monitoring tool using Python and the `psutil` library to track CPU usage, RAM usage, and disk space, set performance thresholds, and trigger automated email alerts using Mailjet when those thresholds are exceeded.

 ---